• Skip to primary navigation

 ➜ Serving

 Scrambled eggs with cauliflower are served warm as a light lunch or dinner.
-They go best with boiled potatoes topped with a little melted butter.
+They go best with boiled potatoes drizzled with a little melted butter.

-For a nicer presentation, I recommend sprinkling the scramble with chopped fresh chives, parsley, or green scallions.
+I recommend sprinkling the scramble with chopped fresh chives, parsley, or green scallions for a nicer presentation.

 Scrambled eggs with cauliflower, Czech kvetakovy mozecek, served with boiled potatoes.